pllab/cs162-tutorials/docs/3-higher-order-programming.md

 # Higher-Order Programming

-> Note: this tutorial assumes that you've read and understood the "Programming in Scala (3rd Edition)" chapters 2--9 and chapters 16--17.
-Chapter 9 is very important, pay special attention to that one.
-If you haven't yet, go and review this material.
-The tutorial will outline specific ways in which we use Scala in this course.

 Higher-order programming means that we can use certain abstractions (functions, methods, etc.) in places where values are usually expected.
 Most of the time, for us, this means passing functions as parameters to other functions, aptly named "higher-order functions".
 As stated in the textbook, Scala's higher-order functions are useful as a means of creating new control structures and understanding the standard library.

 ## Recursive Structures